vRajnish/Hacker_Rank_Problems/README.md

-# HackerRankProblems
+# Hacker Rank Problems
-This repository contains various problems and solution from HackerRank.com
+This repository contains various solutions to problems from HackerRank.com